 (c) ERCOT will develop a default baseline for an ERS Load by analyzing historic 15-minute interval usage data.

-(d) If ERCOT determines that an ERS Load qualifies for a default baseline, ERCOT shall provide default baseline analysis results for the ERS Load to the QSE representing that ERS Resource.
+(d) ERCOT shall provide default baseline analysis results for the ERS Load to the QSE representing that ERS Resource.
+The QSE may select any default baseline for which ERCOT has provided results, and the QSE assumes responsibility for the appropriateness of the selected baseline methodology.

 (3) ERS Alternate Baseline:

-(a) ERCOT may assign an ERS Load to an alternate baseline formula for one of the following reasons:
+(a) ERS Loads may be evaluated on the alternate baseline methodology for one of the following reasons:

 (i) ERCOT determines that the ERS Load does not have sufficient predictability for a default baseline;